micklaw/Dotented/README.md

 }
 ```

 Once our models are setup we can configure it to run in out Program.cs.
 Here we add our IoC and bootsrap the configuration of our Models.
-Convention will find out where to looks for Views if you do not specify a view path for your type e.g "~/Views/{typeof(T).Name}.cshtml.
+Convention will find out where to looks for Views e.g ~/Views/{typeof(T).Name}.cshtml but if you pupulate the View option for a type it will look in ~/Views/{options.View}.cshtml.

 ```csharp
 using System.Threading.Tasks;